RyKaj/Documentation/Agile/Terminology.md

 ### M

 **Management by Exception**: The empowering of teams to self-organise and otherwise operate within certain tolerances.
 If those tolerances are exceeded then management will be notified and only at that point will they become actively involved.
 A Scrum Master may notify management by exception if he or she is unauthorised or otherwise unable to resolve impediments which affect the team.

+**Manual Testing**: This is the process in which a software application or product is being tested by a person or a group of testers without any machinery or software help.
+In other words, we can say here the testers test the application using their experience and expertise.

 **Metrics**: The key indicators and measures which allow progress to be assessed, and for inspection and adaptation to occur.
 The best metrics are based on empirical evidence and allow improving action to be taken.